isdk/templify-lib.js/docs/functions/applyTemplate.md

 `string`

-The directory containing the template files to process.
+The directory containing the template files and directories to process.

 ### options